 5. Nurturing campaigns can use triggers to guide patients through the process of searching for and receiving care.

 “The healthcare industry is very different today than it was ten years ago,” Restle says, “Today, people are paying more out of pocket expenses, so they take more time to shop around.
 Not everyone is at the same point in terms of making decisions on healthcare needs like bariatric surgery or joint replacement.”

 A nurturing campaign follows the patient’s lead, suggesting treatment only when the patient is ready.
 For example, people who are relatively healthy may be sent information regarding preventative measures or seminars for certain conditions.
 If a patient attends a seminar, then further action can be suggested, such as a screening.

-“Not all event triggers are created equal,” Restle says.
+“Not all email trigger campaigns are created equal,” Restle says.
 “A blanket screening reminder letting consumers know that February is Heart Month is not as effective as sending a screening reminder to someone who just found out they have hypertension.”

 A Few Things to Remember

-Make sure you follow these guidelines when you’re crafting a trigger campaign:
+Make sure you follow these guidelines when you’re crafting email trigger campaigns:

 - Include strong, measurable calls to action in your campaign.
 The right CTA, such as directing readers to a trackable web page, will help you follow the consumer’s decision-making process and evaluate your campaign’s effectiveness.